RIKEN-BCIL/BOLDLagMapping/README.md

 - A result directory will be created in the current directory
 - Options

-	name: string to be added to the result directory name (dir)
+	name: String to be added to the result directory name (dir)

-	TR: repetition time in second.
+	TR: Repetition time in second.

-	vols: specify single 4D BOLD data file to process.
+	vols: Specify single 4D BOLD data file to process.

-	PosiMax: determines tracking range -PosiMax - +PosiMax.
+	PosiMax: Determines tracking range -PosiMax - +PosiMax.

 			Note this parameter affects the bandpass filter.

-	THR: minimum height of the valid cross-correlogram peak for lag mapping
+	THR: Minimum height of the valid cross-correlogram peak for lag mapping

 	FIXED: Specify tracking method.
 			0 = recursive tracking, nonzero = fixed seed tracking

-	range: range of the fourth dimension (time) of the 4D data to be used.
+	range: Range of the fourth dimension (time) of the 4D data to be used.

 			ex.
 1:500 - use first 300 volumes

+			ex.
 1:2:500 - "decimate" to see the effect of sampling rate (see Aso 2017; double the TR for this)